 - Child Disability Payment (middle or highest care rate)

 You will not usually be entitled to Carer’s Allowance if you are claiming State Pension or other benefits that replace income.
 This can include Employment and Support Allowance.

 You may still be eligible for Carer’s Allowance if you work part-time.
 However, you must meet the following criteria:

-You earn no more than £116/week after tax
+- You earn no more than £132/week after tax

 How Much Is Carer’s Allowance?

-If you are eligible for carer’s allowance, then as a carer, you are entitled to an allowance of £62.70 per week in 2017/18.
+If you are eligible, then as a carer, you could get £69.70 per week*